FixedEffects/FixedEffectModels.jl/README.md

 - The option `save` can be set to one of the following:  `none` (default) to save nothing `:residuals` to save residuals, `:fe` to save fixed effects.
 You can access the result with `residuals()` and `fe()`

+- The option `nthreads` selects the number of threads to use in the estimation.
+Default to `Threads.nthreads()`.

 - The option `method` can be set to one of the following: `:cpu`, `:gpu` (see Performances below).

 - The option `contrasts` specifies particular contrasts for categorical variables in the formula, e.g.